An animal without a backbone, the invertebrates comprise over 99% of the 15 million or more animal species on the planet.

 Most invertebrates are relatively short-lived animals.
 Individuals of some species die of old age after less than 24 hours.
 Other species such as some clams are believed to live for over 200 years.

-At Chester our invertebrates are housed in various places around the zoo; in the Aquarium you will find the corals, shrimps, urchins and starfish; in the Tropical Realm we keep our beetles and spiders; in Realm of the Red Ape we keep our stick insects and praying mantis; and the Spirit of the Jaguar is home to our fascinating leaf-cutter ant colony.
+At Chester our invertebrates are housed in various places around the zoo; in the Aquarium you will find the corals, shrimps, urchins and starfish; in the Tropical Realm we keep our beetles and spiders; and in Realm of the Red Ape we keep our stick insects and praying mantis.